Yankees vs. Tigers Player Props Betting Odds

-Player props are listed for Gleyber Torres and Spencer Torkelson, among others, when the New York Yankees host the Detroit Tigers at Yankee Stadium on Tuesday at 7:05 PM ET.
+Oddsmakers have listed player props for Gleyber Torres, Spencer Torkelson and others when the New York Yankees host the Detroit Tigers at Yankee Stadium on Wednesday at 7:05 PM ET.

 Bet on this matchup or its props with BetMGM!